HVACD service for cultivation facilities in Coachella Valley

 Humidity spikes during lights-off

 Mode transitions happen fast.
-If dew point can’t hold, you’re operating in risk.
+If dew point cannot hold through lights-off, the facility is operating in risk.

-Equipment runs, but not long enough to remove moisture consistently.
+Equipment starts and stops, but never runs long enough to remove moisture consistently across the room.

 Condensation on ducts and surfaces

-Dew point meets cold surfaces, amplified by insulation gaps, airflow pockets, and unstable control logic.
+Dew point meets cold surfaces, often amplified by insulation gaps, airflow pockets, and unstable control logic.

 Oversized cooling that “feels strong”

-Comfort-cooling logic can reduce runtime and weaken moisture removal in high-latent environments.
+Comfort-cooling logic can shorten runtime and weaken real moisture removal in high-latent environments.

 Sensors drift or disagree

-If sensors lie, controls chase the wrong target and stability collapses.
+If sensors do not reflect representative room air, controls start chasing the wrong target and stability breaks down.

 Hidden airflow pockets